Acreage Calculator – Find the Size and Area of Your Land

 Find Acres Using a Map or By Entering the Land Length and Width

-An acre is a measurement of area and so it is calculated like other area measurements, which involves multiplying the length by the width in a standard unit.
-The area of a complex shape of land can be found using a map by placing markers on the edges of the land to be measured, or for simple land areas enter the length and width of the land and select the unit of measurement.
+The area of a complex shape of land can be found using a map by placing markers on the edges of the land to be measured, or for simple land areas enter the length and width of the property and select the unit of measurement.

 What is an Acre

+An acre is a measurement of area, and so it is calculated like other area measurements, which involves multiplying the length by the width in a standard unit.
 An acre is a unit of measurement used to signify the area of a parcel of land.
-Acreage is important for real estate and land transactions, as the price of land is typically dependent on the size of the land, in acres.
+Acreage is essential for real estate and land transactions, where the price of land is typically dependent on the size of the property, in acres.

 How Big is an Acre